bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 ## How can I then access the files from my workstation/server?

-=== "HPC 4 Research"

 You can transfer files to the cluster through Rsync over SSH or through SFTP to the `transfer-1` or `transfer-2` node.

-=== "HPC 4 Clinic"

-    We are currently working on a solution to this.
-    Please contact hpc-helpdesk@bihealth.de in case of any questions.

 **Do not transfer files through the login nodes.**
 Large file transfers through the login nodes can cause performance degradation for the users with interactive SSH connections.